yimingwang123/ethz-cloud-computing-architecture/README.md

 ### **Important Note:**
 1. I only uploaded the **python-related** project work.

-2. Main skills covered by these projects are scheduler design in python and create plots in python.
+2. Main skills covered by these projects are scheduler design of workload distributions on phyiscal hardwares in python and create plots in python.